D. B. Cooper: Jack Coffelt

 Bryant "Jack" Coffelt (1917–1975) was a con man, ex-convict, and purported government informant who claimed to have been the chauffeur and confidant of Abraham Lincoln's last undisputed descendant, great-grandson Robert Todd Lincoln Beckwith.
-In 1972, he began claiming he was Cooper and attempted through an intermediary, a former cellmate named James Brown, to sell his story to a Hollywood production company.
+In 1972, he began claiming he was Cooper and attempted through an intermediary – a former cellmate named James Brown – to sell his story to a Hollywood production company.
 He said he landed near Mount Hood, about 50 mi southeast of Ariel, injuring himself and losing the ransom money in the process.
 Photos of Coffelt bear a resemblance to the composite drawings, although he was in his mid-fifties in 1971.
 He was reportedly in Portland on the day of the hijacking and sustained leg injuries around that time which were consistent with a skydiving mishap.

 Coffelt's account was reviewed by the FBI, which concluded that it differed in several details from information that had not been made public and was therefore a fabrication.
-Brown, undeterred, continued peddling the story long after Coffelt died in 1975.
+Brown continued peddling the story long after Coffelt died in 1975.
 Multiple media venues, including the CBS news program 60 Minutes, considered and rejected it.

-Lynn Doyle Cooper
+Lynn Cooper

-Lynn Doyle "L.D."
-Cooper (1931–1999), a leather worker and Korean War veteran, was proposed as a suspect in July 2011 by his niece, Marla Cooper.
+Lynn Doyle "L. D." Cooper (1931–1999), a leather worker and Korean War veteran, was proposed as a suspect in July 2011 by his niece, Marla Cooper.
 As an eight-year-old, she recalled Cooper and another uncle planning something "very mischievous", involving the use of "expensive walkie-talkies", at her grandmother's house in Sisters, Oregon, 150 mi southeast of Portland.
-The next day Flight 305 was hijacked; and though the uncles ostensibly were turkey hunting, L.D.
-Cooper came home wearing a bloody shirt—the result, he said, of an auto accident.
-Later, Marla claimed, her parents came to believe that L.D. was the hijacker.
+The next day Flight 305 was hijacked; and though the uncles ostensibly were turkey hunting, L. D. Cooper came home wearing a bloody shirt—the result, he said, of an auto accident.
+Later, Marla claimed, her parents came to believe that L. D. was the hijacker.
 She also recalled that her uncle, who died in 1999, was obsessed with the Canadian comic book hero Dan Cooper and "had one of his comic books thumbtacked to his wall"—although he was not a skydiver or paratrooper.

 In August 2011, New York magazine published an alternative witness sketch, reportedly based on a description by Flight 305 eyewitness Robert Gregory, depicting horn-rimmed sunglasses, a "russet"-colored suit jacket with wide lapels, and marcelled hair.
-The article observed that L.D.
-Cooper had wavy hair that looked marcelled (as did Duane Weber).
-The FBI announced that no fingerprints had been found on a guitar strap made by L.D.
-Cooper.
+The article observed that L. D. Cooper had wavy hair that looked marcelled (as did Duane Weber, see below).
+The FBI announced that no fingerprints had been found on a guitar strap made by L. D. Cooper.
 One week later, they added that his DNA did not match the partial DNA profile obtained from the hijacker's tie, but acknowledged that there is no certainty that the hijacker was the source of the organic material obtained from the tie.